 Immigration Response Team

-Since its inception in 1998, our continuing goals for the Keeping Our Faculty Symposium have been “to share practical experience and scholarly knowledge, then translate that information into programmatic and policy-making agendas”.
-We seek to provide our participants with the best possible experience to meet these goals at each gathering. is still the only national symposium focused on advancing faculty diversity in higher education.
+Since its inception in 1998, the Keeping Our Faculty Symposium has served as a venue to share practical experience and scholarly knowledge, then translate that information into programmatic and policy-making agendas.
+Today, the Keeping our Faculty Symposium is still the only national symposium focused on advancing faculty diversity in higher education.

 National Center for Faculty Development and Diversity Institutional Membership